Structured Multi-Track Accompaniment Arrangement via Style Prior Modelling: Example on Structured Arrangement

-We demonstrate an example of accompaniment arrangement of our proposed AccoMontage-3 system.
-In Section \ref{lead_sheet}, we show the score of an input lead sheet.
-This piece is named \textit{Castles in the Air}, which is a traditional Irish reed from the Nottingham dataset \citep{nottingham}.
-It is 32 bars long with an $\tt{AABB}$ structure.
-We show the piano arrangement score in Section \ref{piano_score} and the full-band score in \ref{band_score}.
+We demonstrate an example of accompaniment arrangement by our proposed system.
+The input lead sheet is a complete pop song shown in Section~\ref{appendix:leadsheet}.
+Our system first arranges a piano accompaniment for the whole song, which is shown in Section~\ref{appendix:piano}.
+The piano score is then orchestrated into a multi-track arrangement with customized instrumentation, which is shown in Section~\ref{appendix:multitrack}.